 Depending on the subject of your elevator pitch and your audience, the level of enthusiasm required will vary, but it should always be present.
 If you are, for example, selling the benefits of a consumer switching to your broadband services, your words should be ripe with enthusiasm to convince your audience that what you’re saying is a great idea.
 On the other hand, if you’re selling complex and expensive services to a rigid and traditional business, a more professional and serious, yet confident tone will suit.

-Act! has only one purpose – to fuel business growth.
-Act!
-Growth Suite, a state-of-the-art all-in-one sales and marketing platform, offers small and midsized businesses the chance to successfully run and grow their businesses.
+Act! is the leading provider of all-in-one CRM and Marketing Automation solutions that empower small and midsize businesses to market better, sell more, and create customers for life.
 To find out more about how you can hit your sales targets, contact us now.